gcallah/work/chaps/hegel.md

 labor.

 Mechanization is not the only externality in the Hegelian labor market.
-Unlike in the classical model, in which the labor market clears if there is free competition among employers, Hegel posits that industrial market economies will produce a class of people to whom the opportunity for work is denied.
+Unlike in the classical model, in which a labor market equilibrium results if there is free competition among employers, Hegel posits that industrial market economies will produce a class of people to whom the opportunity for work is denied.
 Civil society's "own distinct resources are not sufficient...to prevent an excess of poverty and the formation of a rabble \[*Pöbel*\]" (§245; 14:194).
 According to Hegel, a general equilibrium between supply and demand is unlikely to emerge across the entire economy, even if it obtains in discrete markets.
-Rather, the market will tend toward overproduction and, as resources shift, the resulting contraction will wipe out far more jobs than is required for full productivity.
-The result is a permanent population of the unemployed.[^9] Hegel thus refuses to idealize labor markets; the threat of unemployment, delivered by the impersonal market, hangs over the heads of all industrial laborers.
+Rather, the market will always tend toward overproduction and, as resources shift, the resulting contraction will wipe out far more jobs than are required for full productivity (ibid).
+The result is a permanent population of the unemployed for whom there are no jobs or who always lack the skills for one.[^10] Hegel refuses to idealize labor markets; the threat of unemployment, delivered by the impersonal market, hangs over the heads of all industrial laborers.
 Nor are laborers able simply to change careers.
-As Lisa Herzog has emphasized, the Hegelian laborer's identity is in part constituted by an act of subjective freedom, a choice of career (§206; 14:173).[^10]
+As Lisa Herzog has emphasized, the Hegelian laborer's identity is in part constituted by an act of subjective freedom, a choice of career (§206; 14:173).[^11]

-Hegel does not, however, propose reforming the labor market as a way of overcoming this; there are only means of amelioration, of ensuring that "particular welfare (*besondere Wohl*) should be treated as a right and duly actualized" (§230; 14:189).[^11] But the institutions necessary for reducing the poverty of those denied work are less interesting for our purposes than Hegel's description of the "rabble," that laborless class inhabiting the "lowest level of subsistence" in a given society (§244 and addition; 14:194).
+Hegel does not, however, propose reforming the labor market as a way of overcoming this; there are only means of amelioration, of ensuring that "particular welfare (*besondere Wohl*) should be treated as a right and duly actualized" (§230; 14:189) or of the state taking over the (only ever temporary) role as employer (.[^12] But the institutions necessary for reducing the poverty of those denied work are less interesting for our purposes than Hegel's description of the "rabble," that laborless class inhabiting the "lowest level of subsistence" in a given society (§244 and addition; 14:194).
 Taking a closer look at the rabble will enable us to conclude this section by unifying some of Hegel's other, disparate observations about modern labor.

 The impoverishment of the rabble leads to the loss of the "feeling of right, integrity, and honor which comes from supporting oneself by one's